 First and foremost, if your fellow graduate student is unsure if they are indeed experiencing depression, an anonymous mental health screening tool can be found here:

-If they would like to see someone on-campus about how they are feeling, this link will allow them to make an appointment at Monsour Counseling Services.
+If they would like to see someone on-campus about how they are feeling, this link will allow them to make an appointment at Monsour Counseling and Psychological Services (MCAPS).

 If your fellow graduate student would like to talk to someone, the Dean of Students provides a list of various helplines.
 Hopefully, there will be one your fellow graduate student will feel comfortable calling: